clement-berard/node-red-dxp/docs/editor/styles.md

 If you want to use custom styles, you can include them in the `src/styles.scss` file.
 While it's not mandatory, this is the dedicated location for personal styles in your project.

+All other `.scss` files are not included, but you can import them in the `src/styles.scss` file.

 ## Node's scope

 ::: info